-Heat risks are discussed in detail in Section X-X of the County portion of this mitigation plan.
-There are no significant differences in the type, location or extent of this hazard between the County and New

-Providence Borough, and there are no aspects of the hazard that are unique to this jurisdiction.
+Heat risks are discussed in detail in Section 4 of this mitigation plan.
+There are no significant differences in the type, location or extent of this hazard between the County and New Providence Borough, and there are no aspects of the hazard that are unique to this jurisdiction.